Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 Plus, you’ll notice the benefits when you breathe correctly, anchoring the positive experience into your subconscious.
 This will fuel your progress.

-If you don’t pay attention to the results you’re experiencing, you’ll find little reason to continue experimenting and practicing when the novelty wears off.
+If you ignore the results you’re experiencing, you’ll find little reason to continue experimenting and practicing when the novelty wears off.

-This particular method is good to do when you want to relax, before bed, or before meditating.
-Dr. Andrew Weil calls it a “natural tranquilizer” in his audio program, Breathing: The Master Key to Self Healing.4Available on Audible.
+This particular method is ideal for relaxation, especially before bed or meditation.
+Dr. Andrew Weil calls it a “natural tranquilizer” in his audio program, Breathing: The Master Key to Self Healing.

 1. Sit with your back straight, head looking in front of you.
 Your tongue gently presses against the roof of your mouth.
 Close your mouth, not tightly but loosely.